-Unlimited access for IBSC members only is available through the Member Center (members must login to access).
+IBSC members get unlimited access to these special research reports in the Member Center (members must login to access).

 (2016) – conducted at diverse schools in Australia, Canada, and the United States, with principal investigators Michael Reichert and Joseph Nelson.

 While earlier research conducted by the IBSC strongly supports the critical nature of the relationship between teacher and student, this study asks how that relationship may be the same or different at lower grade levels where parents play a larger role and boys may be less likely to voice concerns.

 “No factor is more important for the establishment and maintenance of a successful connection than the boy’s perception of the teacher’s attitude toward him,” the report notes.
 In their roles as “relationship managers,” however, teachers of younger boys may need help in noticing when a boy disengages.
 That and other relational teaching strategies employed by teachers are featured recommendations.
 (IBSC Members, read more.)

 From experts as well as classroom teachers, the professional development program of the IBSC has gathered practical insight and advice, expert “tacit knowledge” about educating boys.
 This study reports findings across three workshops in three different countries and educational systems conducted with master teachers identified for their exemplary expertise in teaching boys.

 In seeking to elucidate mastery practice in teaching boys, this research examined the “performative components of their mastery practice in the classroom including those unique to each master teacher that, together, made up what we called his/her ‘special sauce’— enabling highest levels of teaching performance.”
 Researchers also asked: What are [the] mental processes that enable the … near instantaneous judgments that consistently promote optimal outcomes in particular, complex educational situations?
 (IBSC Members, read more.)

 (2013) – undertaken by Michael Reichert and Richard Hawley in conjunction with 35 IBSC member schools.